-~ J J () Course Number (Campus) Name/General Description MPSY-8406 (Amarillo, Permian Basin) MPSY-8456 AW Geriatric Psychiatry Student will work closely with a Board Certified Geriatric Psychiatrist to learn psychiatric diagnosis and treatment of geriatric patients in both an outpatient and inpatient setting.
+T Sycillati y (colit) Course Number (Campus) Name/General Description MPSY-8406 (Amarillo, Permian Basin) MPSY-8456 AW Geriatric Psychiatry Student will work closely with a Board Certified Geriatric Psychiatrist to learn psychiatric diagnosis and treatment of geriatric patients in both an outpatient and inpatient setting.
 MPSY-8407 (Amarillo) MPSY-8457 AW Theory and Practice of Cognitive Behavioral Therapy Student will work closely with a clinician whose practice is focuses on Cognitive Behavioral Therapy in an outpatient setting.
 MPSY-8408 (Amarillo) MPSY-8458 AW Diagnosis and Treatment of Serious Mental Illness Student will work closely with psychiatry staff at Texas Panhandle Mental Health and Mental Retardation.
 Experience will be both in the local outpatient clinic and via telemedicine to a variety of surrounding counties.
 MPSY-8409 (Lubbock) MPSY-8459 AW Substance Use Disorder Treatment Substance use disorder detection and treatment is a vital part of medical practice.
 Given the prevalence of alcohol and drug addiction and the severity of its potential medical and psychological consequence for patients and their families, it is important that medical students have a solid foundation in this area.
 A two-week rotation will be available in late August of each year that will be available to 10 interested students on a competitive selection basis.
 One week of this experience will involve training at the Betty Ford Center in Rancho Mirage, California.
 The week long program is experiential in nature, allowing participants to spend the majority of their time immersed in the same activities as the patients or family members.
 In addition, there are supplemental presentations provided to augment understanding of the disease of addiction.
 Participants will either participate in the Inpatient Program, the Residential Day Treatment Program, or the Family Program.
 This experience will involve participating in treatment activities as well as multidisciplinary treatment planning meetings.
-Participate and will be involved in the same activities as the student participants.
+Participants will also meet as a group daily during that week to discuss their experiences in each of these programs.
+Two faculty members will also participate and will be involved in the same activities as the student participants.
 Costs of travel, lodging, and food will be provided for this training at the Betty Ford Center.
-The second week of the rotation will involve further discussion of the experience as well as preparation of a Medical Student Grand Rounds presentation to share with your fellow students your experience that is being made available to TTUHSC medical students through a generous donation.
-The donor's interest is in preparing future physicians to optimally deal with evaluating and guiding patients to appropriate treatment when substance use disorder treatment program serves as a template for most of the substance use disorder treatment program serves as a template for most of the substance use disorder treatment program serves as a template for most of the substance use disorder treatment program serves as a template f
+The second week of the rotation will involve further discussion of the experience as well as preparation of a Medical Student Grand Rounds presentation to share with your fellow students your experiences and to discuss what you learn regarding the importance of substance use disorder detection and treatment.
+This is a unique training experience that is being made available to TTUHSC medical students through a generous donation.
+The donor's interest is in preparing future physicians to optimally deal with evaluating and guiding patients to appropriate treatment when subst